knightowl2704/Face_Recognition_using_Transfer_Learning/README.md

 # Face_Recognition_using_Transfer_Learning
-Implementing Face recognition using transfer learning using VGGFace
+Implementing Face recognition using transfer learning using VGGFace (Not-Real time)

 This repository shows how we can use transfer learning in Keras with the model **ResNet50** architecture.
 This repo is based on the keras-vggface by Refik Can Malli.
 It makes use of keras-vggface for importing various models from the vggface.models.py like RESNET50, VGG16, and SENET50.

 <br>

 Face Recognition can be broken down into 2 stages :
 * Face Detection